 \begin{thm}[Rotation Sampling] Let $G$ be the RS coupling.
 Then

-\end{thm} The low dispersion cyclic space $E_c = E_c(k)$, where the design performs poorly, shrinks as $k$ increases.
+\end{thm} The low dispersion cyclic space $E_c = E_c(k)$, where the design performs poorly, typically shrinks as $k$ increases.
 In particular, we have $E_c(r) \sub E_c(k)$ for $k \mid r$, so the weights satisfy $w_c^r(s) \le w_c^k(s)$.
-This shows a sense in which dispersion is monotonically increasing in tuple size $k$ for rotation sampling.
+This shows a sense in which dispersion is generally increasing in tuple size $k$ for rotation sampling.